Key Re-Chip Service

 - Bad contacts in the ignition key electrical assembly

-- Occasionally a poor fuse box connection
+- A poor fuse box connection

 I'm out of keys or only have one left!